iambrj/notes/k8s.md

 - Components of a node:
   * Kubelet: agent running on each node that communicates with master via API server.
 Runs on port 10255.
-  * Container engine: docker etc. Exposing containers on port specified in manifest.
+  * Container engine/runtime: docker etc. Exposing containers on port specified in manifest.
   * Kube-proxy: assigns an IP address to each pod.
+- Deployment: manages a set of Pods to run an application workload, usually one that doesn't maintain state.
+A Deployment provides declarative updates for Pods and ReplicaSets.
+You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate
+-